 She uses 1.5 m of yarn to make the first and 2.7 m of yarn to make the second.
 What length of yarn did she use in total?

 To add decimal numbers effectively, students need to understand the place value of the digits that make up each number and factor this into their calculations.
 Students must also recognize that the decimal point is a marker that identifies the place value of the digits.
-When adding, to ensure that the place values match, points can be aligned.
+When adding, to ensure that the place values match, the decimal points can be aligned.
 For students who have a good sense of addition and place value, aligning the decimal point is not a rule to be memorized, but a way to account for place values.

 When adding decimal numbers, the concept of grouping is used just as when adding whole numbers.
 For example, 7 tenths can be added to 5 tenths to get 12 tenths.
 Since the decimal system does not allow two digits to be placed in the same position, students need to understand the concept of regrouping.